simpler-env/SimplerEnv/README.md

      - Visual mesh (a `textured.dae` file combined with its corresponding `.png` texture files, or a single `textured.glb` file)
      - Collision mesh (`collision.obj`).
 The collision mesh should be watertight and convex.
    - After adding `collision.obj`, if the collision shape is not yet convex, use `tools/coacd_process_mesh.py` to obtain a convex collision mesh.
+   - If you have good object geometry, then you can use [GeTex](https://github.com/Jiayuan-Gu/GeTex) to
    - Use `tools/robot_object_visualization/test_object.py` to visualize the object in the SAPIEN viewer.
 You can click on an object / object link and press "show / hide" on the right panel to show / hide its collision mesh.
    - For SAPIEN viewer control, see [here](#sapien-viewer-controls)